zulip/zulip/templates/zerver/help/import-data-from-slack.md

-# Import users and channels from Slack
+# Import data from Slack

-{!follow-steps.md!} import users and channels from Slack to Zulip.
+{!follow-steps.md!} import users, channels, and messages from Slack to Zulip.

 !!! warn ""
-    **Note:** Please ensure that you have admin rights before importing users and channels from Slack.
+    **Note:** Please ensure that you have admin rights before importing data from Slack.

 1. Export your team's data and message history by visiting the **Export Data** page, https://my.slack.com/services/export.
 You will receive a zip file